meliajm/bento/notes.md

 not sure user needs a show page, can do straight to menu? or from show page link to menu

 12. [] index for menu
+    add relations to bentos and menu items and seed
 13. [] veggie options, gluten free
 14. [] can have 2 side extra instead of entree
 15. [] snack section - omochi, onigiri
+16. [] add validations to models